JNRowe/vim-configs/localcfg/plugin_vim_startify.rst

 ``localcfg/plugin_vim_startify.vim``
 ====================================

-These commonly [to me] edited config files are reasonable bookmarks for when I've started :command:`vim` without arguments, but perhaps others are more useful when started with arguments?
+These common, to me, config files are reasonable bookmarks for when I've started :command:`vim` without arguments, but perhaps others are more useful when started with arguments?

 ::